celery/celery/docs/configuration.rst

 CELERY_DEFAULT_EXCHANGE_TYPE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Default exchange type used when no custom exchange type is specified.
+Default exchange type used when no custom exchange type is specified
 for a key in the :setting:`CELERY_QUEUES` setting.
 The default is: `direct`.